fabiofreireny/Deploy-VM/README.md

 # Deploy-VM
 Module to assist in building VMware VMs

-Requires PowerCLI and ActiveDirectory Powershell modules.
-Currently it can build Windows VMs, but I intend to complement it with a set of functions that will achieve the same in linux.
-Note that the 'Create-VM' function is agnostic
+Requires PowerCLI and ActiveDirectory Powershell modules

 Module is comprised of the following functions.
 Use get-help for details